- Location: Powys - Mid Wales

 We ask that all our teachers are:

-- Registered with the Education Workforce Council (EWC);
+- A qualified primary school teacher registered with the Education Workforce Council (EWC);

 - In possession of a DBS disclosure that is on the Update Service or are able to complete one through New Directions;

-- Willing to adhere to New Directions compliance procedures;
+- Able to provide suitable references and adhere to New Directions compliance procedures.

-New Directions actively supply schools with teachers for the short, medium and long term.
+New Directions actively supply schools with teachers for short, medium and long term vacancies.
 Education in this area is predominantly taught through the medium of Welsh, so the ability to meet this requirement would be advantageous.
 Candidates should be up to date with the curriculum and able to deliver a high standard of service, and be able to meet the needs of different schools.

 - 10% of primary trained NQTs had teaching supply contracts compared with 6% of secondary trained NQTs;